Venafi/VenafiPS/README.md

 ## Supported Platforms

 VenafiPS works on PowerShell v5.1 as well as cross-platform PowerShell Core on Windows, Linux, and Mac.

 There are a few TLSPC functions which require Sodium encryption and can only be run on PowerShell Core.
-Also, on Windows, the latest C++ runtime must be installed.
+Also for those functions, on Windows, the latest C++ runtime must be installed.

 ## Install Module